nest/nestml/doc/pynestml_toolchain/middle.rst

 unexpected results.
 The corresponding context condition is hereby directly invoked on the *CoCosManager*.
 All errors are reported and logged by means of the *Logger* class.
-If the developer mode is off, PyNestML inspects the log and removes all neurons from the current collection which have at least one found error.
+If the developer mode is off, PyNESTML inspects the log and removes all neurons from the current collection which have at least one found error.
 The adjusted collection is then handed over to the code generating backend.
 After all models have been processed, the overall log is inspected and stored in a file if required.
-In conclusion, the *PyNestMLFrontend* class represents the overall *workflow execution unit*, and combines the model-processing frontend and the code-generating backend. `Figure 2.2 <#fig2.2>`__ subsumes the presented procedure.
+In conclusion, the *PyNESTMLFrontend* class represents the overall *workflow execution unit*, and combines the model-processing frontend and the code-generating backend. `Figure 2.2 <#fig2.2>`__ subsumes the presented procedure.

-The *Logger* represents an assisting class which is used in almost all parts of the PyNestML framework.
+The *Logger* represents an assisting class which is used in almost all parts of the PyNESTML framework.
 Errors during the parsing and semantical checks as well as all complications arising in the code generators are reported by means of this component.
 Often identical errors can occur in several parts of the toolchain, e.g., an underivable